bahelms/super_perfundo/posts/drafts/8-25_chat-blast.md

     }
 ```
 In the `start` function, the given socket address is bound using the Tokio
 `TcpListener`.
-We then enter an infinite loop and accept any incoming socket
+We then enter an infinite loop and listen for and accept incoming socket
-connection.
-This blocks execution while it waits for a connection to come in.
+connections, which blocks execution during this waiting period.
-Now the server is on and waiting for clients to join.
+The server is officially on and waiting for clients to join.

     $ nc localhost 4888

 Look at that!
 Our first customer.
 When Netcat makes the TCP connection, our listener
 will return a tuple that holds the socket stream and its address.
 Since we want
 to handle a lot of connections at once (lot's of people are going to be chatting, I can't wait!),
-we'll create an async task for each one with `tokio::spawn`.
+we'll create an async task for each one by giving an async block to `tokio::spawn`.
-The stream and addr ownerships will be passed to the async block given to `spawn`.
+Defining the block with `move` means the stream and addr ownerships will be
-That's what `move` does.
+passed into the block and will no longer be usable in this scope, which is fine.
 Then we await the `handle_stream` function.

 ```rust
 async fn handle_stream(stream: TcpStream, addr: std::net::SocketAddr) {